Private Set Intersection: A Multi-Message Symmetric Private Information Retrieval Perspective: MM-SPIR as a Stand-Alone Problem

 In order to protect the databases' privacy, the user should learn nothing about $W_{\bar{\mathcal{P}}}$ which is the complement of $W_{\mathcal{P}}$, i.e., $W_{\bar{\cp}} = W_{1:K} \backslash W_{\cp}$,

 An achievable MM-SPIR scheme is a scheme that satisfies the MM-SPIR reliability constraint \eqref{MM-SPIR Reliability}, the user privacy constraint \eqref{user-privacy}-\eqref{user-privacy-equiv}, and the database privacy constraint \eqref{db-privacy}.
-Following the definition of the sum retrieval rate of $W_{\mathcal{P}}$ in \cite{MM-PIR}, we define the sum retrieval rate of MM-SPIR as,
+The efficiency of the scheme is measured in terms of the maximal number of downloaded bits by the user from all the databases, denoted by $D_{MM-SPIR}$.
+Thus, the sum retrieval rate of MM-SPIR is given by

 The sum capacity of MM-SPIR, $C_{MM-SPIR}$, is the supremum of the sum retrieval rates $R_{MM-SPIR}$ over all achievable schemes.